oezingle/LuaX/doc/components.md

 # Developing components

 As a user of LuaX, most of your work will be in writing components.
 Components are written in a HTML-like syntax, enabling you to work on visual elements with a familiar coding style.

+If the syntax in this article is unfamiliar, consider reading the syntax definition in the article that covers the [transpiler](./transpiler.md)

 ## LuaX in Vanilla Lua